TLS Tunnel

 Step 3 - Using the tunnel

-By following these steps, you’ll create a TLS tunnel, and the command will output a public URL like ran-atX986aa.a.pinggy.online.
+By following these steps, you’ll create a TLS tunnel, and the command will output a public URL like ran-atX986aa.a.pinggy.link.
 Access your localhost HTTPS server using this public URL.

 Step 4 - Configuring domain and certificates